HOME Blog Plastic Recycling Machine What are the Similarities and Differences Between LDPE and HDPE?

 Why do producers choose polyethylene (PE) to manufacture plastic products over other polymers?
 Over the years, it has become a common type of plastic due to its several advantages in the market.
 For instance, it has a lower cost than other polymers, is highly resistant to electricity and chemicals, and has valuable properties such as being moldable, flexible, and impact-resistant, making it efficient in every plastic production process.

 PE is divided into different types or branches according to their molecular and structural differences.
 Each type achieves distinct application requirements.
-In this article, we will briefly explain the differences and similarities between the two main types of PE, high-density polyethylene (HDPE) and low-density polyethylene (LDPE), alongside some suggestions on recommended applications for each.
+In this article, we will briefly explain the similarities and differences between LDPE and HDPE, alongside some suggestions on recommended applications for each.

 strong and resistance HDPE products